redhat-developer/service-binding-operator/docs/roadmap.md

 Enable support for specifying intent to bind information from specific service resources as volume mounts of environment variables.

-# Project of binding informattion
+# Project of binding information

 ## Custom binding information generation